 CBT or cognitive behaviour therapy is a practical and solution-focussed short term therapy which helps the client to address immediate problems often by setting targets or refocussing thinking.
 Integrative practitioners use ideas and approaches from whichever modality seems suited to the work and the client at that time.

 So what's Gestalt counselling?

-Awareness, autonomy and integration are guiding principles of Gestalt therapy.
+Awareness, autonomy, contact and integration are guiding principles of Gestalt therapy.

 Fees and availability

 Please ask about fees.
 Just CLICK HERE to see SE1 location.